Wonder and Speculation

 My School offers a mixed age Art & Nature summer program each summer.
 All activities are developmentally appropriate,

 hands-on, child-focused, and FUN!
-Children will love exploring nature, having picnic lunches in the sunshine, cooling off in our air-conditioned Art Studio, growing vegetables in our garden, and even walking downtown to watch the Cochecho Arts Festival-Children’s Series performances, the Dover Public Library, & the Children’s Museum!
+Children will love exploring nature, having picnic lunches in the sunshine, cooling off in our air-conditioned Art Studio, growing vegetables in our garden, and even walking downtown to watch the Cochecho Arts Festival-Children’s Series performances, to the Dover Public Library, or to the Children’s Museum!

-Your child will: Be immersed in a full Art Studio experience both inside & outside ;Use science skills to explore a natural site & create art from found materials; Write and recite poetry; Engage in finger plays, puppet shows & other dramatic arts; Plant, care for, & harvest our garden; Take walking trips to the Children’s Museum, parks, library, & Cocheco Arts Festival summer children series
+Your child will: Be immersed in a full Art Studio experience both inside & outside ;Use science skills to explore nature & create art from found materials; Write and recite poetry; Engage in finger plays, puppet shows & other dramatic arts; Plant, care for, & harvest our garden; Take walking trips to the Children’s Museum, parks, library, & Cocheco Arts Festival summer children series

 Register for 2, 3, or 5 days (2 weeks Minimum)